MichaelSchneeberger/sosopt/README.md

     \text{subject to} & r(x) < 0 \quad \forall x \in \mathcal X_\text{Box} \\
 \end{array}$$

-This formulation seeks to minimizes the trace of $Q_r$ while ensuring that $r(x)$ is negative within the defined box constraint.
+This formulation seeks to minimize the trace of $Q_r$ while ensuring that $r(x)$ is negative within the defined box constraint.

 ``` python
 import polymat